ThobesForBros/Wired-for-Perfection/perfectionism.md

 *MC slowly regains consciousness in a hospital bed.
 His head is heavy, and his vision is blurry.*

+**Jazam (shocked)**
+Kamal?!

+*Kamal blinks, adjusting to the light.
+Saif and Jazam are standing by his bedside, eyes wide with disbelief.
+A doctor is flipping through a chart, eyebrows furrowed.*

+**Doctor (in disbelief)**
+This... doesn’t make any sense.
+Your injuries should take weeks to heal.

-*He tries to sit up, but there's a slight disorientation.
+*Kamal tries to sit up, but there's a slight disorientation.
 His legs, however... feel different.
 He slowly tests them—bends his knees.
 There’s no pain.
 No stiffness.
-He flexes them a few more times, more confidently now.*
+He flexes them a few more times, more confidently now.
+HadidaH had promised.
+And she had delivered.*

+**Kamal (muttering to himself)**
+HadidaH...?

+*Kamal's gaze shifts to Saif, who grips the handles of his scooter—HadidaH—now completely lifeless.
+No glow.
+No eerie hum.
+Just an ordinary machine.*

-**MC (muttering to himself)**
+**MC (curious, to himself)**
-What happened...?
-HadidaH... where are you!?

-*He looks around the gym, but there’s no sign of her.
-The room seems just like it always does—dimly lit, full of people working out, none of them noticing him as he slowly gets to his feet.
+What did that scooter do to me?

+*Kamal steadies himself, placing his feet firmly on the ground.
 He takes a step, then another.
-There's no pain, no weakness.
-His legs are solid.
-He stands taller than before.*
+He stands taller than before, every movement precise, effortless.*

-**MC (curious)**
-What did that scooter do to me?

-*After a moment of steadying himself*

-**MC (whispering to himself)**
+**Kamal (whispering to himself)**
-My legs, they feel... stronger, it's like there was no pain to begin with.
+My legs, they feel... stronger.
+It’s like there was no pain to begin with.

+*Saif and Jazam exchange glances, still stunned, but Kamal isn’t paying attention.
+He takes a deep breath and strides toward the exit of the hospital, his footsteps confident.*

-**MC (grinning, to himself)**
+**Kamal (grinning, to himself)**
 My legs.
 They're **perfect**!

-*He takes a deep breath and walks toward the exit of the hospital, his footsteps confident.
-As he exits, the world outside seems to blur and fade into the background, his mind only focused on one thing—perfection.*
+*Outside, the crisp night air greets him.
+The city hums around him—cars passing, distant chatter, the occasional honk—but everything feels... different.
+He moves effortlessly, no pain, no weakness.
+His lips curl into a small, knowing smile.*

+*As he steps through the doors, Saif follows behind, pushing HadidaH.
+She remains completely still—no signs of life, no whispering voice.
+Just a simple, silent machine.*

+*Kamal doesn’t look back.*

 **FADE TO BLACK**

 # SCENE 5 | Wanting More

 **FADE IN**

-*MC sits alone at a small table in a quiet café.
+*Kamal sits alone at a small table in a quiet café.
 The atmosphere is warm and casual, with the hum of low conversations and the clink of coffee cups.
 He’s staring down at an exam sheet in front of him, his eyes narrowing in disbelief.
 A grade of 90, but it’s not enough for him.
 He grits his teeth, clearly dissatisfied.*

-**MC (under his breath)**
+**Kamal (under his breath)**
 This... this isn’t enough.

 *He slouches in his chair, frustration building.
 He shoves the sheet aside and looks around, hoping for some distraction.
 The waiter, a young man, approaches the table with a polite smile.*